 The Russell Trust

-We are incredibly grateful to all those who choose to raise funds to help the children at Seamab, and we want to help make it as easy as possible for you to be able to do it!
+We are very grateful to all those who choose to raise funds to help our children and we want to make it as easy as possible for you to be able to do it!

 Below you will find some information and resources to help you with your fundraising.

-Please do also contact Susie Williamson, Seamab’s Fundraising Manager, at email@example.com or by calling 07823 413470 – she will be more than happy to hear more about why you have chosen to raise funds for Seamab, answer any questions you may have, and support you with things like planning and publicity.
+Please do also contact our fundraising team by emailing email@example.com or by calling on 01577 840307 - they will be more than happy to hear more about why you have chosen to raise funds, answer any questions you may have, and support you with things like planning and publicity.

 Raising money through an online donations page is the quickest and easiest way to start your fundraising.
 Create your page in a couple of minutes, share your story with as many people as possible, and your fundraising is off to a great start!

-Contact Susie at firstname.lastname@example.org or by calling 07823 413470 if you’d like some support in creating and promoting your page, and to request a sponsor form.
+Contact the fundraising team at the details above if you'd like some support in creating and promoting your page, and to request a sponsor form.

 Have you thought of asking if the company you work for might be willing to support your fundraising?
 Some companies will match whatever you raise, or add a percentage towards your total.
-Ask your manager, HR representative or director if it's something your company offers.
+Ask your manager, HR representative or director to find out if it's something your company offers.

-You can help Seamab by requesting one of our collecting cans to put on the counter if you own or manage a shop, café, bar or any other venue visited by the public.
+You can help us by requesting one of our collecting cans to put on the counter if you own or manage a shop, cafe, bar or any other venue visited by the public.